Loneliness

 Recognising the signs of loneliness

-The first challenge in tackling loneliness and vulnerability is getting to those older people who need support.
+The first challenge in tackling loneliness and vulnerability is getting to those people who need support.

 It’s not always easy to spot if someone is lonely, as not everybody who is alone feels lonely, and equally people can still feel lonely even if they appear to have lots of people in their lives.